iAvicenna/fastq-read-and-write-for-MATLAB-with-C-Mex-/README.md

 # Requirements

-Matlab(2018b), C. Speed testing function also requires nt2aa function from the bioinformatics toolbox.
+Matlab(2018b), C. Some of the tests require fastqwrite and fastqread from bioinformatics toolbox.

 # Author
 Sina Tureli